illusion5556/JuDGE/README.md

 ## Contact

+Document generation in the legal domain is still an evolving research area that requires further exploration.
+Our dataset represents an initial step in this direction, and we warmly welcome discussions with researchers interested in this field.

-For questions or suggestions, please open an issue on GitHub or contact us at [oneal2000@126.com](oneal2000@126.com).
+If you have any questions, suggestions, or would like to discuss further, we would greatly appreciate it if you could open an issue on GitHub or reach out to us at oneal2000@126.com